 When a pedestrian is hit by a motor vehicle, it is not uncommon for the victim to endure traumatic injuries, such as spine or back damage, brain injuries, broken bones, post-traumatic stress disorder, and lost limbs, to name a few.

 With injuries this catastrophic, the recovery will likely keep the victim out of work and unable to earn a living.
 This means you could be struggling financially on top of managing devastating injuries.
-Your highly trained Nashville pedestrian accident lawyer at Raybin & Weissman, P.C. can work with you to build a powerful civil claim that may result in a significant compensation award paid by the at-fault party.
+Your highly-trained Nashville pedestrian accident attorney at Raybin & Weissman, P.C. can work with you to build a powerful civil claim that may result in a significant compensation award paid by the at-fault party.

 Continue reading to learn more about how shared fault will influence your case and the various damages you could be entitled to recover in your lawsuit.

 What You Need to Know about Modified Comparative Fault